 The District completed its first Analysis of Impediments to Fair Housing Choice (AI) in 1995 and it has completed three additional AIs since in 2000, 2005, and 2011.
+The District anticipates working on its fourth AI in FY2016.
 The AI focuses on the essential goals of the CDBG program and the Fair Housing Act to achieve racial, ethnic, and economic diversity in housing, and on the legal obligation of each recipient of U.S. Department of Housing and Urban Development (HUD) funds to affirmatively further fair housing in all of its housing activities and programs regardless of its funding source.